Surfeit of Lampreys

 Surfeit of Lampreys is a detective novel by Ngaio Marsh; it is the tenth novel to feature Roderick Alleyn, and was first published in 1941.
+The novel was published as Death of a Peer in the United States.

-The plot concerns the murder of a British peer, a theme to which Marsh would return; the novel was published as Death of a Peer in the United States.
+The plot concerns the murder of a British peer, a theme to which Marsh would return.

+Title

-Its title is a reference to the manner by which Henry I of England is said to have succumbed to food poisoning, as well as the surname of the first murder victim, and his family, who fall under suspicion.
+The title is a reference to the manner by which Henry I of England is said to have succumbed to food poisoning, as well as the surname of the first murder victim, and his family, who fall under suspicion.

-A stage adaptation by Owen Howell was revised by Marsh and staged in London in 1950, but was not a success.

 Plot

 New Zealander Roberta Grey is anxious to see her old friends, the Lampreys, after several years of separation.
 The Lampreys are minor aristocratic family whom Roberta knew in her native New Zealand.
 The Lampreys were always short of money due to their spendthrift ways, but their woes were always resolved with the timely death of a distant relative.

-Upon her arrival in London, Roberts learns from her the eldest Lamprey children, Henry and Frid, that the family is once again in dire financial straits, this time the worst it has ever been.
+Upon her arrival in London, Roberta learns from her the eldest Lamprey children, Henry and Frid, that the family is once again in dire financial straits, this time the worst it has ever been.
 Their father, Charles, desperately appeals to his older brother Gabriel Lamprey, Lord Wutherwood, for money.
 In order to soften Uncle G's normally stingy personality, the Lamprey children put on a charade acting out the biblical story of Jael and Sisera.
 Frid plays Jael and uses a skewer to mimic the tent peg Jael used to murder Sisera.
 The game does nothing to appeal to Uncle Gabriel and he angrily refuses to help his brother.

 Lord Wutherwood storms out of the Lampreys' top-floor flat and into the lift.
 He screams for his wife, Violet, to join him and one of the Lamprey twins accompanies Aunt Violet to the lift.
 Moments later, Violet begins screaming.
 Gabriel has been skewered through the eyeball and dies a short while later.
 Chief Inspector Roderick Alleyn and Inspector Fox investigate.
 The Lampreys hope to pin the murder on Aunt Violet as she is eccentric, into witchcraft and acts erratically after finding her husband's body.
 They converse in French to hide their plot but the constable supervising them also speaks the language and is aware of their every word.
 The Lampreys argue about the twins, Colin and Stephen, because both twins admit to being the one to accompany Aunt Violet to the lift.